-Therefore, for our purposes, when calculating the 5%, 15%, or 50% of someone's yard or outdoor space for silver, gold, or platinum certification, we look for non-cultivated native plants.
-We do not discourage the use of cultivars and would never want to make a participant feel bad about planting them.
+Therefore, for our purposes, when calculating the 5%, 15%, or 50% of someone's yard or outdoor space for silver, gold, or platinum certification, we look for non-cultivated/hybridized native plants.
+We do not discourage the use of cultivars or hybrids and would never want to make a participant feel bad about planting them.
 For many, they can be a gateway to using native plants.
-We do, however, specifically recognize and emphasize the use of non-cultivated native plants.
+We do, however, specifically recognize and emphasize the use of non-cultivated/hybridized native plants; there are no cultivars or hybrids on th Porltand Plant List.